rdp77/laravel-env-set-command/README.md

 ### Security

-If you discover any security related issues, please email ravidwiputra@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email contact@ravidwiputra.my.id instead of using the issue tracker.

 ## Credits